Ukraine's Kalush Orchestra open Eurovision with emotive rendition of 2022 winning song

 Ukraine’s Kalush Orchestra opened this year’s Eurovision song contest with an emotive rendition of their 2022 winning song, ‘Stefania’.

-This year’s instalment of the concert is taking take place in Liverpool, following the ongoing political conflict taking place in Ukraine.
+This year’s instalment of the concert took place in Liverpool, following the ongoing political conflict taking place in Ukraine.

 The opening also saw the band joined by musicians and famous figures from afar.
 It cut to clips featuring the UK’s 2022 Eurovision runner up, Sam Ryder, playing guitar on the song from on top of Liverpool’s Liver Building.